InsightSoftwareConsortium/GetYourBrainTogether/HCK02_2023_Allen_Institute_Hybrid/README.md

 ### Before the Hackathon

 - Register for the event.
-There is no cost.
 - Sign up for the [mailing list](https://groups.google.com/g/brain_straight_hackathon_announcements).
-- [Set up an account](https://www.brainimagelibrary.org/computevisual.html) at the Brain Image Library (BIL).
 - Optionally prepare a tutorial or organize a Birds-of-a-Feather (BoF) Breakout.

 ### During the Hackathon